 Within developed capitalist countries, (in the US, Europe and UK) the attack on the welfare state had started long before the crisis.
 The crisis has also generated an ideological offensive against the poor and benefit claimants, who are increasingly demonized and stereotyped as ‘welfare dependents’ which reinforces policies of means testing and conditionality.
 There was retreat on the satisfaction of needs socially and the responsibility for the provision of housing, health and education was gradually transformed from social to individual.
 The crisis has accelerated and deepened this process, while poverty has been undoubtedly exacerbated.
-In developing countries such as Latin America (Bolivia, Venezuela and Ecuador) some of the left wing governments have developed anti-poverty programmes and for the first time the poor have had a voice within the political process.
+In developing countries such as Latin America (Bolivia, Venezuela and Ecuador) governments have developed anti-poverty programmes and the poor have had a voice within the political process.
 Recent political changes signal a reversal of this evolution and there are questions about what the future holds for these welfare programmes.

 The Poverty Working Group encourages contributions which shed light on critical theoretical approach of poverty and social needs.
 We are particularly interested in contributions that link theory to practice where there is an analysis of resistance and political mobilization around poverty highlighting strengths and weaknesses.

 The panel is calling for papers which treat issues in the following topics:

 - Comparative analysis of contrasting definitions and approaches concerning the poverty threshold.

 - Theory of needs, definition and measurement of needs, poverty threshold as the necessary income covering needs.

 - Structure of households’ expenses

 - The relationship between the value of labour power and absolute poverty –the “reserve army of labor” and the “working poor”.